FAQ Living Wage

 Where economic conditions vary greatly between regions of a country, can regional living wage estimates be calculated as well?

 The income it takes to live a decent working life is not uniform throughout a country.
 The most significant living cost variances are primarily regional housing cost levels, which may even differ quite substantially between neighbouring urban areas.
 Yet, this input in principle allows to distinguish geographic regions within a country.
-WageIndicator starts to calculate living wage estimates for different regions only when its data is sufficient.
+WageIndicator calculates living wage estimates for different regions when its data is sufficient.
+WageIndicator divides each country also in 4 regions. ( 1 Metropolitan; 2 large city; 3 small city; 4 rural area).

 Regional Living Wages are not online in Maps, send a message.